 Pursuant to our Insider Trading Policy, we prohibit our employees, directors, and officers from engaging in hedging transactions, including the use of financial instruments such as prepaid variable forwards, equity swaps, collars, and exchange funds.
 Such hedging transactions may permit a director, officer, or employee to continue to own Company securities obtained through employee benefit plans or otherwise, but without the full risks and rewards of ownership.
-When that occurs, the director, officer, or employee may no longer have the same objectives as the Company's other shareholders.
+When that occurs, the director, officer, or employee has an objectives as the Company's other shareholders.
 Additionally, directors, officers, and other employees are prohibited from holding our securities in a margin account or otherwise pledging our securities as collateral for a loan.